semaphoreci/docs/docs/score/project-insights.md

     - Pipeline File Path
     4. Click on the **Save changes** button.

-!!! warning "Branch Name and Pipeline File Name are mandatory if you set up Continuous Deployment insights.
-However, for Continuous Integration, both fields are optional."
+    !!! warning "Both Branch Name and Pipeline File Name are mandatory if you set up Continuous Deployment insights in Semaphore.
+However, for Continuous Integration settings in Semaphore, both fields are optional."

 <img style="box-shadow: 0 0 5px #ccc" src="/score/img/settings.png" alt="Project Insights - Settings page">
 After you save changes, Semaphore will start collecting metrics for your deployment branch.